lindamood/lindamood.github.io/npr.md

 ## Sequential visual stories

-Sequential visual stories are full-screen tappable experiences that mix multiple forms of media together to form a slide based linear story.
+Sequential visual stories are full-screen tappable experiences that mix multiple forms of media together to form a slide-based linear story.
 I have honed my use of this design approach as a way of presenting visual experiences in a responsive and interactive way.
 The sequential approach of presenting ideas one slide at a time provides the benefit of maintaining editorial control over the rhythm of the narrative, without sacrificing interactivity or the ability for the user to control the pace of the experience.

 [<img src="/assets/images/npr-demolished.jpg" alt="A screenshot of the title card for a story titled Demolished about public housing in Chicago.">](https://apps.npr.org/lookatthis/posts/publichousing/)